Entanglement dynamics: Generalized master equation for uniformly accelerated two-level systems: Generalized Master Equation

-In order to describe the dynamics of the subsystem $\mathcal{A}$ we make use of the density matrix theory.
-The density matrix of the whole system $(\rho_{AB})$ in the interaction picture is described by the Liouville-von Neumann equation
+where $\omega$ is the energy gap between the two-level states.
+The density matrix of the whole system $(\rho_{AB})$ in the interaction picture $(\tilde{\rho}_{AB})$ is described by the Liouville-von Neumann equation

-Although this equation gives the dynamics of the whole system, we are interested only in the behaviour of the subsystem $A$.
+Although this equation gives the dynamics of the whole system, we are interested only in the behavior of the subsystem $A$.
 Our aim is to construct an equation for the reduced density matrix $\rho_{A}(\eta)$ of the two-level systems which preservers all the properties of the density matrices.
-By making use of perturbation theory and considering the weak-coupling approximation, we find that